vikingeducation/prep_basics/test-yourself-answers.md

 Define the following:

 ### The Web
+The Web consists of pages that can be accessed using a Web browser.
+The Internet is the actual network of networks where all the information resides.
+The Hyper-Text Transfer Protocol (HTTP) is the method used to transfer Web pages to your computer.
+With hypertext, a word or phrase can contain a link to another Web site.
+All Web pages are written in the hyper-text markup language (HTML), which works in conjunction with HTTP.
 #### URL( Uniform Resource Locator)

 Address that one types in to reach a particular webpage.
 Human readable address that eventually gets mapped through DNS into actual IP addresses.